apache/sling-old-svn-mirror/contrib/extensions/contextaware-config/README.md

 2. Default Implementation
 =========================

-The above API is completely agnostic to the way context aware resources / configurations are searched and stored in the resource tree.
+The above API is completely agnostic to the way context-aware resources / configurations are searched and stored in the resource tree.
 The following is how the default implementation in Apache Sling works:

 2.1 Context Resolving